Neri di Bicci: Works

-On August 6, 1456, Neri di Bicci received a commission from Bartolomeo di Lucha Martini for an altarpiece of the Virgin and child with six saints.
+On 6 August 1456, Neri di Bicci received a commission from Bartolomeo di Lucha Martini for an altarpiece of the Virgin and child with six saints.
 This commission has been identified with the painting now hanging in the chapel of St. James Cathedral in Seattle.
 It is one of the few works of Neri di Bicci in the United States.
 The painting underwent significant restoration at the Seattle Art Museum in 2004.
 The St. James Cathedral altarpiece depicts the Virgin and Child in the center, flanked by saints: Luke, Bartholomew, and Lawrence on the left, John the Baptist, Martin, and Sebastian on the right.
 The bent arm of the infant Christ is unusual in Neri di Bicci's work—the nursing infant reaches into his mother's blouse, suggesting the Virgin lactans, or nursing Virgin.

-On the sixth of June, 1460 Neri was commissioned by Bartolommeo Lenzi to create an altarpiece for the church of the Innocent.
+On 6 June 1460, Neri was commissioned by Bartolommeo Lenzi to create an altarpiece for the church of the Innocents.
 Neri chose to depict a Coronation of the Virgin with Saints.
-This panel clearly was inspired by works of Andrea del Castagno with the figures portrayed as freer than normal and other stylistic similarities.
+This panel was clearly inspired by works of Andrea del Castagno, with the figures portrayed as freer than normal and other stylistic similarities.